 Woollahra Council – Coastal

-The Sydney Weeds Network have 5 key goals:
+The Sydney Weeds Network has 5 key goals:

 Key Goal 1: To provide a platform for our member organisations to have their views represented in regional, state and national weeds legislation, planning, policy and program development and vice versa.

-Key Goal 2: Instigate, develop and lead collaborative weed management projects amongst Councils and other agencies, within subregions and across the Greater Sydney region as a whole.
+Key Goal 2: Instigate, develop and lead collaborative weed management projects among Councils and other agencies, within subnetworks and across the Greater Sydney region as a whole.

 Key Goal 3: Increase the weed management capacity of the staff in our member organisations in the Greater Sydney region.